 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-Samsung remains a key player in the true wireless earbuds arena, especially for Samsung smartphone owners.
-The company’s latest Galaxy Buds3 Pro showcase many desirable Samsung-exclusive features and AI capabilities.
-However, while its flagship product sits comfortably as a future-proof offering, the more pedestrian Galaxy Buds3 fall stupendously short of the mark.
-Instead of building on the successes of the Galaxy Buds2, the Samsung Galaxy Buds3 tried their hand at something new and it didn’t quite pay off.
-In doing so, the hope of a vastly improved and up-to-date Samsung Galaxy Buds4 has quickly gained momentum.
+Samsung remains a key player in the wireless earbuds arena, especially for Samsung smartphone owners.
+While the Buds3 Pro sit comfortably as a future-proof offering, the more pedestrian Galaxy Buds3 fall stupendously short of the mark.
+Instead of building on the successes of the Galaxy Buds2, the Samsung Galaxy Buds3 tried something new that didn’t pay off.
+In doing so, the hope for a vastly improved and up-to-date Samsung Galaxy Buds4 has quickly gained momentum.

 An improved fit

-Unfortunately, Samsung appears to have taken a page from Apple’s playbook and designed unsealed earbuds similar to the AirPods (4th generation).
-Sure, stemmed designs are popular, but they aren’t enough to secure earbuds in place on their own.
-The Samsung Galaxy Buds3 leave an awkward space between the concha and earbud, making it virtually impossible to achieve a reliable fit.
-The accumulation of sweat and skin oils also makes it more likely the buds will spontaneously dislodge themselves.
-We’d like to see Samsung either reinstate silicone ear tips or improve the shape of the Samsung Galaxy Buds4 when they come to fruition.
+Samsung appears to have taken a page from Apple’s playbook and designed unsealed earbuds similar to the AirPods (4th generation).
+While stemmed designs are popular, they aren’t enough to secure earbuds in place on their own.
+The Galaxy Buds3 leave an awkward space between the concha and the earbud, making it virtually impossible to achieve a reliable fit.
+The accumulation of sweat and skin oils makes the buds more likely to dislodge themselves spontaneously.
+I’d like to see Samsung either reinstate silicone ear tips or improve the Bud4’s bulb shape when they come to fruition.

 More consistent active noise canceling